 Phase 4: Decline, Rebirth, and Legacy (1985-Present)

-As we round the corner into the latter half of the 80s, Atari’s narrative takes a sharp turn.
+Atari’s narrative takes a sharp turn as we round the corner into the latter half of the 80s.
 Despite its technological innovations and influential contributions to the home computing scene, Atari found itself on shaky ground due to a combination of internal turbulence and external market forces.

-A major blow came in the form of the Video Game Crash of 1983, caused by an oversaturated market and the advent of more advanced personal computers.
+A major blow came from the Video Game Crash of 1983, caused by an oversaturated market and the advent of more advanced personal computers.
 Atari, still heavily invested in the console market, was significantly impacted.
 Moreover, the introduction of more sophisticated and business-oriented PCs, such as the IBM PC and Apple Macintosh, started to outshine Atari’s offerings.

 In 1984, Warner Communications, which had bought Atari in 1976, decided to split the company into two separate entities: Atari Corporation, focusing on the consumer market, and Atari Games, focusing on arcade games.
 Jack Tramiel, the founder of Commodore International, took over Atari Corporation and led the charge into the 16-bit home computing era with the Atari ST series.